 Because most landlords require tenants to pay the security deposit at the same time the lease is signed, it can help bridge the income gap between your tenant’s first few months of rent.

 If you have collected the deposit from the tenant, you and the tenant have two options:

-When the tenant doesn’t get his deposit refunded immediately or wants to give you an earful when you stand your ground on rent responsibility, he may invoke a “right to rescind.”
+When the tenant doesn’t get their deposit refunded immediately or wants to give you an earful when you stand your ground on rent responsibility, they may invoke a “right to rescind.”